The Top 9 Ancient Towns Near Shanghai — Which Should I Go To?

 The old maidenhair trees, with a history of more than one thousand years are another highlight in this ancient town.

-Summary: quaint water town with less larger buildings, older-style small village, as ancient China used to be,
+Summary: Quaint older-style small village showing as ancient China used to be.

-Tongli Water Town is a typical ancient water town in regions south of the Yangtze River.
-Almost every residence of the water town was built by a canal.
-There are also walking roads and bridges lining the numerous canals, so you can walk and appreciate the canal scenery.
+Tongli Water Town is a classic ancient water town of the type found on the Yangtze River delta.
+Located about 30 minutes drive from Suzhou, is 1 1/2-hour's drive from Shanghai.
+Almost every residence in Tongli is built by a canal.
+Paths line the numerous canals which are crisscrossed by bridges, so you can walk and appreciate the canal scenery.

-It is really a mini oriental Venice: the town is threaded by the water network of 15 canals, which divide the town into 7 islets, and more than 40 bridges link the islets together.
-The 33-hectare ancient town is surrounded by five lakes.
-Hence, Tongli is a real water town.
+It is really a mini oriental Venice with the town threaded by a network of 15 canals which divide the town into 7 islets.
+More than 40 bridges link the islets together.
+The 33-hectare ancient town is surrounded by five lakes, this is a water town in the true sense of the word.

 Recommended Shanghai to Tongli Water Town Day Trip

-Summary: beautiful town for photography, a little bit crowded, restored ancient town, like a traditional Chinese painting
+Summary: Beautiful town for photography, can be crowded, restored ancient town, like a traditional Chinese painting

-Get your camera well-prepared before you cruise down the canals of the town.
-You also can walk on the narrow lanes flanked by wooden buildings or the river banks.
+Have your camera ready as you cruise down the canals of the town.
+You also can walk on the narrow lanes flanked by wooden buildings or the river bank.
 Thanks to the good management of the town authorities, this ancient town is clean and tidy.

 Recommended day trip Wuzhen Water Town from Shanghai